compgeolab/australia-gravity-data/README.md

 All source code is made available under a MIT license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the original authors.
 See [LICENSE](LICENSE) for the full license text.

+The data compilation is distributed under a [CC-BY license](https://creativecommons.org/licenses/by/4.0/).